|SACE Code||1PYI10 A|

 Students interested in the fundamental scientific nature of the world.

-It is assumed that students have an understanding of algebraic re-arrangement of formulae, trigonometry and trigonometric functions.
+It is assumed that students have an understanding of algebraic re-arrangement of formulae including simple quadratic equations.
 Some scientific reporting skills are highly desirable.

 - apply science inquiry skills to design and conduct physics investigations, using appropriate procedures and safe, ethical working practices